World-class design and shipbuilding at Grandweld Shipyards

 Grandweld Shipyards is one of the most recent shipyards to implement CADMATIC software.
 Stability, user-friendliness and customizability were some of the main reasons why Grandweld put their trust in CADMATIC.
 Since implementation in June 2017, the company has already started the design of a crew boat completely in CADMATIC, with a pilot boat to follow in early 2018.

 Grandweld was established in 1984 and provides shipbuilding, ship repair, and engineering solutions to the offshore and marine industry globally.
-It specializes in the construction of steel and aluminium offshore vessels.
+It specializes in the construction of steel and aluminum offshore vessels.

 The Dubai-based shipyard has built a diverse portfolio of offshore vessels including ASD tugs, hybrid vessels, dive maintenance support vessels, multi-purpose supply vessels, fast intervention supply vessels, anchor handling tug supply vessels, crew boats, pilot boats and security/patrol boats.